Accounting for changes to the amount of carbon stored in your forest

 Forest land registered between 2019 and 2022

 If you applied to register forest land from 1 January 2019 and it was registered before 1 January 2023, it will have been registered under stock change accounting.
-You can choose whether to change this land to averaging accounting.

 The accounting method applies to the forest land itself, rather than your registration.
 This means you can keep using stock change accounting for some of your post-1989 forest land and use averaging accounting for other areas.